 “I got my first job at SPU through SPU’s job board, Handshake.
 I have used this platform to apply for jobs within and outside of SPU.
 It is a great resource!” — Aly Cotte, senior, business major

 “Being an ambassador for Admissions was my first true job at SPU, and I found it randomly on Handshake one day!
 I knew a girl on my floor freshman year had been an ambassador, so I chatted with her about it and realized it’d be something I’d really love to do!
 Now, three years later I’ve worked as an intern for Admissions and really loved getting to know the Admissions staff.” — Sinclair Ralston, senior, nursing major

 2. SPU staff members

 “Michelle McFarland, director of enrollment services, got my name through other individuals with whom I crossed paths in the admissions office and encouraged me to apply for the transfer admissions intern position.
 I was intrigued with the position and ended up applying, interviewing, and getting the job!” — Aysha Caoili, junior, nursing major

 3. SPU’s website

 “I worked at Subway right across the street during my first quarter at SPU, and I found this job through SPU’s dining services website.” — Julia Chen, junior, nursing major

 “I am a teacher’s assistant in the physics department.
-I was encouraged to apply by one of my professors.” — Alicia Termini, junior, elementary education major
+I was encouraged to apply by one of my professors.” — Alicia Termini, senior, elementary education major

 5. Campus connections